readmeio/legal/Privacy-Policy.md

 ## How we use collected information

-ReadMe.io may collect and use Users personal information for the following purposes:
+ReadMe may collect and use Users personal information for the following purposes:

 * **To improve customer service** Information you provide helps us respond to your customer service requests and support needs more efficiently.